rk-lindsey/chimes_lsq/README.txt

 code should now work when nlayers = 0 (for a big system), but that hasn't been tested.

-6. There are two test problems "input.small.xyz" and "input.big.xyz" in the mdcode directory.
-You can select the test problem by copying these files to "input.xyz".

-7. Previous versions of the MD code do not conserve energy (try input.big.xyz).
+6. Previous versions of the MD code do not conserve energy.
 The current version should be used for all calculations.

+7. Support was put in for chebyshev polynomials of Morse functions.
+Only the Chebyshev and spline potential options are well tested.